WING-NUS/scisumm-corpus/README.md

 --------------------------------------------------------------------------

-This README was updated from README2019 by Muthu Kumar Chandrasekaran in Feb, 2020.
+This README was updated from README2019 by Muthu Kumar Chandrasekaran in Aug, 2020.
 For revision information, check source code control logs.